Hangar-31/atlantamusicians.com/src/pages/join-our-local.md

     content_title: Join Us
     content_text: The American Federation of Musicians of the United States and Canada is the largest organization in the world dedicated to representing the interests of professional musicians.
-The AFM can negotiate agreements and administer contracts, procure valuable benefits and achieve legislative goals.
-No single musician has that power.
     link_text: Join Now
     link_url: /
   - type: section_title